Southwest High School (El Centro, California)

-Southwest High School (known as Southwest or SHS) is a 4 year public high school in El Centro, California that serves approximately 2,085 students to its diverse population.
+Southwest High School (known as Southwest or SHS) is a 4 year public secondary school in El Centro, California that serves approximately 2,085 students to its diverse population.
 Southwest is one of the 3 high schools within the Central Union High School District.
 It has been a California Distinguished School.

+High school students living on post at Naval Air Facility El Centro (dependents of military personnel) attend Southwest HS.